sr-lab/gspider/README.md

 ```

 ### Restricted Character-Set String
+At the core of the probabilistic attack frame type is the restricted character-set string, which is a string type restricted to containing some specific set of characters.
+It's encoded as below.

 ```idris
 ||| Returns true if the given list of characters `str` contains only characters specified in `chars`.